Compensation for forced sterilizations of Romani women and others is poorly implemented

 As of 1 January, victims of unlawful sterilizations in the Czech Republic can apply for compensation worth CZK 300 000 [EUR 12 000] from the Czech Health Ministry.
 Sadly, many of the women first targeted by this practice passed away without ever being compensated, although some did live to see the Government’s apology in 2009.

-It is Romani women in particular and their allies who achieved the compensation procedure being adopted.
-The law establishes that victims who were offered financial benefits during the pre-1990 era for undergoing the procedure are to be considered eligible for compensation today, although they must still individually apply.
-Those sterilized after 1990 will be asked to describe what happened to them in detail and to support their claims to the best of their ability.
+It is Romani women in particular and their allies who achieved the adoption of the compensation procedure.
+The law establishes that victims who were offered financial incentives before 1990 for undergoing the procedure are to be considered eligible for compensation, although they must still individually apply.
+Those sterilized after 1990 are asked to describe what happened to them in detail and to support their claims to the best of their ability.
+Unfortunately, in practice the process has been far from fair or straightforward.

-Since 2006, Romani women have been represented in this fight by the very brave and determined Elena Gorolová, who today is working to assist her fellow survivors of these abuses with applying for compensation.
+Since 2006, Romani women and others have been represented at home and abroad in this fight by the very brave and determined Elena Gorolová, who today is working to assist her fellow survivors of these abuses with applying for compensation.
 I would like to close with a quote from her:

-The British Broadcasting Corporation (BBC) included Elena Gorolová among the world’s 100 most inspiring women in 2018, and for her efforts to compensate the victims of illegal sterilizations she was also given the Alice Garrigue Masaryk Human Rights Award by the Embassy of the United States of America to the Czech Republic in December 2021 along with myself and the current Deputy Public Defender of Rights in the Czech Republic, Monika Šimůnková.
+The British Broadcasting Corporation (BBC) included Elena Gorolová among the world’s 100 most inspiring women in 2018, and for her efforts to compensate the victims of illegal sterilizations she was also given the Alice Garrigue Masaryk Human Rights Award by the Embassy of the United States of America to the Czech Republic in December 2021 along with myself and, Monika Šimůnková, who has served as Government Human Rights Commissioner and as Deputy Public Defender of Rights.